Pointwise order of generalized Hofstadter functions G, H and beyond: Relating functions and word lengths

-We now prove the second statement.
-The case $k=1$ must be handled separately, since our general proof below requires the letters $1$ and $k$ to differ.
-Fortunately, when $k=1$ we have $L_1^j(n) = 2^jn$ and $F_1^j(m)=\lceil m/2^j \rceil$, allowing to easily conclude this case.
-We can also handle separately the case $j=0$, which is obvious since both $L_k^0$ and~$F_k^0$ are the identity functions.
-For now on, we consider $k \ge 2$ and prove by strong induction over $m \ge 1$ the inequalities \eqref{e:Fkj} for all $j \ge 1$.
+We now prove the statement~(b).
+The case $k=1$ must be separately handled, since our general proof below requires the letters $1$ and $k$ to differ.
+Fortunately, when $k=1$ we have $L_1^j(n) = 2^{j}n$ and $F_1^j(m)=\lceil m/2^j \rceil$, which easily resolves this case.
+We can also separately handle the case $j=0$, which is obvious since both $L_k^0$ and~$F_k^0$ are the identity functions.